-Hitachi Vantara sales forwarded an enquiry on HNAS OS SMB barring feature to product management, here are some highlights this feature:

 What is SMB barring?

-It is a highly requested customer feature that was introduced with HNAS OS 13.9.
-This feature enable administrator to maintain a list of rogue client IP addresses that are barred from SMB/SMB2.x/SMB3 access to the server.
+It is a highly requested customer feature that was introduced with HNAS OS v13.9.
+This feature enables administrators to maintain a list of rogue client IP addresses that are barred from SMB/SMB2.x/SMB3 access to the server.
 Clients that cause SMB NTLM authentication failures by providing an incorrect password are automatically added to the list if the rate of failure is sufficient.
 Automatic barring of clients is enabled by default, and an event log is generated when a client is barred.

-No initial configuration of the feature is required, however the barred clients list can be managed if necessary using the following commands:
+No initial configuration of the feature is required; however the barred clients list can be managed if necessary using the following commands:

 smb-barred-client-add